TurboGears/tg2docs/docs/main/TGControllers.rst

 The Default Method
 ------------------

-.. todo:: Explanation of how the default method works here.
+.. todo:: Difficulty: Easy.
+Explanation of how the default method works here.

 The Lookup Method
 -----------------